 You can set read and create permissions for platform events.
 You grant permissions to users in profiles or in permission sets.

 Using Platform Events in Native and External Apps

 Platform events enable the flow of event messages within Salesforce and to or from external apps.
-Apps on the Salesforce platform use an Apex method to publish events and an Apex trigger to consume events.
-Also, Visualforce and Lightning component apps can subscribe to events using CometD.
+Apps on the Salesforce platform use an Apex method to publish events and an Apex trigger or the empApi Lightning component to consume events.
 As an alternative to code, you can publish events with declarative tools, such as Process Builder and Flow Builder.
-Finally, external apps publish events using the sObject API and consume events using CometD clients.
+External apps publish events using the sObject API and consume events using CometD.
 As you can see, there is a lot of flexibility in how you choose to use Platform Events!